Back to Tips

 These cards are not automatic buys, but they solve specific problems or amplify specific strategies better than most character cards.

-• Discovery (1 energy, Uncommon Skill): Choose 1 of 3 random cards.
+• (1 energy, Uncommon Skill): Choose 1 of 3 random cards.
 The chosen card costs 0 energy this turn.
 Exhaust.
 Free card generation with a choice — the flexibility makes this consistently good.

-• Thinking Ahead (0 energy, Uncommon Skill): Draw 2 cards, then put a card from your hand on top of your draw pile.
+• (0 energy, Uncommon Skill): Draw 2 cards, then put a card from your hand on top of your draw pile.
 Costs no energy and manipulates your draw order.
 Strong in decks that care about draw-pile ordering.

-• Dramatic Entrance (0 energy, Uncommon Attack): Innate.
+• (0 energy, Uncommon Attack): Innate.
 Deal 11 damage to ALL enemies.
 Exhaust.
 Starts in your opening hand every combat and deals free AoE damage.
 Excellent in Act 1 for clearing multi-enemy fights.

 When to buy colorless cards vs. character cards